nks20591/README/README.md

 ### Users

-In order to remain on the original Etherum chain, just don't upgrade to hardfork client version pushed by Ethereum Foundation.
+In order to remain on the original Ethereum chain, just don't upgrade to hardfork client version pushed by Ethereum Foundation.
 We will maintain non-fork versions of all major Ethereum clients (as well as other key software), so going forwards all the improvements will be available to you.

 ### Miners